verycoldyiting/MAD25_T02_Team1/README.md

 * Booking details are dynamically GET from the firebase for the specific user

 ## Responsiveness implementation [Team]
+* Ensures the app is responsive and adapts well across various screen sizes and orientations.
 ## Logo Implementation [Valerie]

 # Planned task(s) and feature(s) allocation of each member in the team for Stage 2.